aveirinha/marias-recipes/src/content/recipes/the-perfect-dinner-date.md

 1. Season the fillets with salt and pepper.
 2. Heat up some olive oil and the butter in a frying pan.
 3. Place the fillets skin down on the frying pan and cook for 3 minutes.
 Turn them and cook for another 2 minutes.
+4. Sprinkle chives over it and serve while hot.

 Enjoy!